 Components were assembled to minimize construction waste and facilitate easy repair.
 By inverting the more traditional gabled roof and incorporating light-diffusing glass, sunlight floods the underside of the structure and gives users a more direct, symbolic connection to the sky, while rainwater cascades into a drywell at the far end of the building.
 The casket stand is centered beneath the roof to allow concelebrants to gather on all sides, further reinforcing the program’s mission that regardless of a person’s circumstance in life, everyone deserves to be shown respect in death.

 INDIGENT BURIAL PROGRAM

 Counties across Kentucky, like much of the country, are seeing more cases of unclaimed bodies and families who can't afford to bury or cremate a loved one.
 Every situation is unique, but coroners and local government officials tell a similar story: The economic downturn has left many people without the money to pay for funeral services that can cost thousands of dollars, and it's falling on cities and states to cover the bills.
 According to some accounts, indigent burials cost taxpayers approximately $500-700.00 each.
-At Meadow View Cemetery, Metro Parks & Recreation pays for maintenance and upkeep while volunteers conduct the services.
+At Meadow View Cemetery, Louisville Parks and Recreation pays for maintenance and upkeep while volunteers conduct the services.

 The Indigent Burial Program partners with The St. Joseph of Arimathea Society and a variety of local high schools, colleges, and funeral homes to provide burial services for homeless who enter the city morgue whose family or friends cannot be located.
 The coroner's office arranges for volunteer high school and college students to meet at Louisville’s city-run cemeteries to serve as pall-bearers and funeral attendees for the indigent, solitary individuals with whom the Coroner’s Office comes into contact.
 The program has become one of the core objectives of the Jefferson County Coroner’s Office.